Jegatheesh001/BillZen/README.md

     *   Remove categories (clears the category from associated expenses).
 *   **Profile Switching & Editing (Profile Page, Firebase for user data):**
     *   Easily switch the active user profile.
-    *   Update the name and avatar URL for the selected user profile.
+    *   Update the name, avatar URL, and optional email for the selected user profile.
 *   **Theme Customization:**
     *   Switch between light and dark mode themes using a toggle in the header.
     *   Theme preference is saved in local storage.
 *   **Navigation & Layout:**
     *   **Dashboard:** Displays recent expenses (limited to 5 for the current user, with search) and the dynamic Balance Summary.
     *   **My Expenses:** Lists all expenses specifically related to the currently selected user (where they are the payer or a participant), with a search option.
+Can be filtered by event.
     *   **Events:** Page to view and manage all events.
     *   **Profile:** Page to edit the current user's profile and switch between available user profiles.
-    *   **Settings:** Page to add new users and manage expense categories.
+    *   **Settings:** Page to add new users, manage expense categories, and clear all expenses (with confirmation).
     *   Responsive design with a bottom navigation bar for easy access on mobile devices.
+*   **Data Management (Settings Page, Firebase):**
+    *   Option to "Clear All Expenses" with a confirmation dialog.
 *   **Responsive Design:**
     *   User-friendly interface optimized for both desktop and mobile devices.